ValentinLafargue/Inspection/README.md

 For more information about the methods and the choice we took in their implementation, we invite you to see our paper.

 # Install
-To reproduce the experiments, you can simply clone this repository and install the requierements in a new virtual env as followed:
+To reproduce the experiments, you can simply clone this repository and install the requierements in a new virtual env as follows:

 ```
 git clone ValentinLafargue/Inspection